Built to Last: The Essential Quality Control Checklist for Pre-Engineered Metal Buildings (PEMB)

 WEATHER ROOF

-1) Has a sealant, when required, been properly installed, and has loose mastic and paper backing been removed?
+1) Has a sealant, when required, been properly installed, and have loose mastic and paper backing been removed?

 2) Have closure strips been carefully installed and sealed where required?